Report on our holiday in the Cayman Islands, in 2001.

 What a difference.
 Where Cayman Brac was quiet, deserted, laid back, Grand Cayman (at least the West Bay end where we were) was loud, built up, crowded, commercialised.
 GC is expensive, or rather, there's more opportunity to spend money here.

-We were all-inclusive here - they say they are the only such hotel on West Bay.
+We were all-inclusive here at the Beach Club Colony Resort - they say they are the only such hotel on West Bay.
 The hotel doesn't look impressive when you arrive at the gate, but inside it's good.
 Nice rooms, not as nice as the honeymoon suite on Cayman Brac, but there you go.

 Meals were buffet style - breakfast was good - a slightly better selection than Divi Tiara.
 Eggs freshly cooked for you, but bacon well overcooked, and liable to shatter into a thousand pieces when you stab it with your fork.